Blankeos/vike-view-transitions/README.md

 ![gif](./view-transitions-vike.gif)

-Tutorial/Demonstration on how to easily to View Transitions in Vike (mainly focusing on **cross-page transitions** since that generally requires the client-side router framework being used).
+Tutorial/Demonstration on how to easily do View Transitions in Vike (mainly focusing on **cross-page transitions** since that generally requires the client-side router framework being used).

 That means performing Page Transitions in NextJS is unique (which is surprisingly hard) vs Vike (which is actually extremely easy!).